jonduan/Nowcasting_by_BSTS-U-MIDAS/README.md

 - the high dimensionality (fat regression, parameter proliferation) problem,

--and the unbalanced data problem (miss- ing observations, ragged edge data).
+- and the unbalanced data problem (miss- ing observations, ragged edge data).

 We propose a BSTS-U-MIDAS model (Bayesian Structural Time Series-Unlimited-Mixed-Data Sampling model) to handle these problem.
 This model consists of four parts.